sftpplus/sftpplus-docs/src/doc_source/configuration-server/service-commons.include.rst

            started.
          * `No` - to leave the service stopped when the server is started.
 :From version: 1.6.0
-:To version: None
 :Description:
-    When a service is not automatically started, it can still be manually started afterwards from the Local Manager.
+    When a service is not automatically started, it can still be manually started afterwards from the Web Manager.

 name